nanotuxi/jetsonNanoPatches/README.md

 ### Patch to get the following features enabled on NVidia Jetson Nano Single Board Computer:

-* 3D reconstruction on a Jetson Nano with Open3D (e.g. generating 3D scenes of the real world from Pointcloud Maps)
+* 3D reconstruction on a Jetson Nano with [Open3D](https://github.com/theNded/Open3D) (e.g. generating 3D scenes of the real world from Pointcloud Maps)
 * (Unofficial) Open3d with cuda support

+* Easy to use installation scripts (can be installed independantly / are not necesseralily affected by this patch)
 * Intel's librealSense support
 * OpenCV version: 4.4.0 with Cuda support